 Overview.
 DocJuris requires authentication for access to all application pages on the DocJuris Service, except for those intended to be public.

 Secure Communication of Credentials.
 DocJuris currently uses 256 bit encryption to transmit authentication credentials to the DocJuris Service.

 Password Management.
 We have processes designed to enforce minimum password requirements for the DocJuris Service.
 We currently enforce the following requirements and security standards for end user passwords on the DocJuris Service:

 - Passwords are hashed using PBKDF2 with HMAC-SHA256 with a 128-bit salt.

 - Password requirements are: minimum 8 characters, with at least 6 unique characters

 Single Sign-On.
-DocJuris lets you implement Single Sign-On (SSO) through Azure AD.
+For an additional fee, DocJuris enables you to implement Single Sign-On (SSO) through Azure AD or SAML.
 This allows your team to log in to DocJuris using their existing corporate credentials.
-SSO is an account-level feature that will apply across all projects and experiments.
-Single Sign-On is available on select packages only, so please consult your order form for eligibility.

 2. Session Management